-As of March 31, 2011, cash, cash equivalents, and short-term investments totaled \$6.71 billion compared with \$6.73 billion at December 31, 2010.
-Cash, cash equivalents, and short-term investments remained relatively flat between the periods due to an increase of cash flow from operations of \$1.18 billion, offset by dividends paid of \$543.2 million, acquisitions of \$417.6 million, and net purchases of property and equipment of \$101.4 million.
+As of June 30, 2011, cash, cash equivalents, and short-term investments totaled \$6.33 billion compared with \$6.73 billion at December 31, 2010.
+Cash, cash equivalents, and short-term investments decreased as cash flow from operations of \$3.22 billion, was more than offset by dividends paid of \$1.01 billion, acquisitions of \$820.8 million, net noncurrent investment activity of \$1.20 billion, and net purchases of property and equipment of \$240.4 million.

-Total debt as of March 31, 2011 decreased by \$254.2 million compared with December 31, 2010, to \$6.67 billion, which was due to the repayment of \$125.0 million in short-term floating rate debt, a decrease of approximately \$75 million in other debt, and the approximately \$55 million decrease in the fair value of hedged debt.
-Our current debt ratings from Standard & Poor's and Moody's are AA- and A2, respectively.
+Total debt as of June 30, 2011 decreased by \$197.9 million compared with December 31, 2010, to \$6.73 billion, which was due to the repayment of \$125.0 million in short-term floating rate debt and approximately \$80 million in other debt.
+Our current debt ratings from Standard & Poor's and Moody's remain AA- and A2, respectively.

-As of the first quarter of 2011, the U.S. and global economic recoveries proceed but face continued headwinds and renewed volatility.
-U.S. economic data in the first quarter was mixed but overall reflects a steady pace of economic recovery, with gradual but sustained improvement in labor market data counter-balanced by an increase in commodity prices spurred by ongoing geopolitical events in the Middle East and North Africa.
-While core inflation remains at low levels, concerns have arisen about the potential impact of commodity inflation on consumer sentiment, consumer spending, inflation expectations and ultimately core inflation.
-The U.S. Federal Reserve has maintained its accommodative monetary policy, though internal debate is growing with regard to the timing and manner of a return to more normal monetary policy.
-High sovereign debt levels and mounting efforts at fiscal austerity in the U.S. and other developed countries continue to be a concern for many economists and are predicted to challenge the economic recovery globally.
+As of the second quarter of 2011, the U.S. and global economies face continued headwinds and ongoing volatility.
+U.S. economic data in the second quarter largely disappointed, as the manufacturing sector felt the supply chain impacts of the Japanese earthquake and as the labor market recovery slowed.
+Given the disappointing economic data and a moderation in the increase of commodity prices, the Federal Reserve continues to maintain its accommodative monetary policy.
+Both domestically and abroad, high sovereign debt levels and ongoing efforts at fiscal austerity in the U.S. and other developed countries continue to be a concern for many economists and are predicted to challenge the economic recovery.
+These concerns are particularly salient in those European countries whose fiscal troubles have driven them to receive rescue financing from the financial authorities.
+The threat of contagion from these "peripheral" countries to larger "core" European countries has generated significant uncertainty and prompted officials to consider broader, more holistic solutions to stabilize the region.
 Given this backdrop, both private and public health care payers are facing heightened fiscal challenges and are taking steps to reduce the costs of care, including pressures for increased pharmaceutical discounts and rebates in the U.S., price cuts in government systems outside the U.S., and efforts to drive greater use of generic drugs globally.
-We continue to monitor the potential near-term impact of the economic environment on prescription trends, the creditworthiness of our wholesalers and other customers and suppliers, the uncertain impact of recent health care legislation, the federal government's involvement in the U.S. economy, and various international government funding levels.
+We continue to monitor the potential near-term impact of the economic environment on prescription trends, the creditworthiness of our wholesalers and other customers, including foreign government backed agencies, and suppliers, the uncertain impact of recent health care legislation, the federal government's involvement in the U.S. economy, and various international government funding levels.

 We believe that cash generated from operations, along with available cash and cash equivalents, will be sufficient to fund our normal operating needs, including debt service, capital expenditures, and dividends in 2011.
 We believe that amounts accessible through existing commercial paper markets will be adequate to fund short-term borrowings.
-Because of the high credit quality of our short- and long-term debt, our access to credit markets has not been adversely affected.
+Because of the high credit quality of our short- and long-term debt, our access to credit markets remains strong.
 We currently have \$1.24 billion of unused committed bank credit facilities, \$1.20 billion of which backs our commercial paper program.
 Various risks and uncertainties, including those discussed in the Financial Expectations for 2011 section, may affect our operating results and cash generated from operations.